The expression busy bee means that a person has a lot of work to do; someone who is busy.

-This phrase likely originates from something that bees are known for: being hard workers.
-Bees are indeed busy little insects.
-Doing what, you ask?
+This phrase likely originates from something that bees are known for: being busy and hard workers.
+Indeed, but what are bee busy doing, exactly?

-There’s also the part where bees collect nectar (a sugary liquid that flowers produce) and they use that to make honey, and then there is the whole building a hive thing… alright, you get it, they have a lot of work to do.
+In addition, bees collect nectar (a sugary liquid that flowers produce) and use it to make honey.
+And did I mention they also have to build hives to live in?
+Alright, you get it, they have a lot of work to do.

 “In wommen been! for ay as bisy as bees.”

-A couple examples of this idiom being used in sentences.
+Here are two examples of this idiom in a sentence.
 The second example is a shortened form of this phrase: